 |

-In a traditional office, an addition often meant assigning a desk, preparing equipment, and granting access.
-In hybrid workplaces, the process is more complex.
-Teams may use neighborhoods rather than fixed desks, booking permissions may need to reflect anchor days or shared seating policies, and access settings may need to align with how and when the team uses the office.
+In hybrid workplaces, additions often involve more than assigning a desk and preparing equipment.
+Teams may use neighborhoods rather than fixed desks, booking permissions may need to reflect shared seating policies, and access settings may need to align with how and when the team uses the office.

 A strong addition process usually begins before the employee’s first day in the office.
 Starting early gives teams time to prepare the workspace, configure access, and make sure the person arrives to an environment that is ready to use.